ldarren/pico-mw-mgr/README.md

 ```

 ### route branching
-if a route could end with more than one results (non error). route branching can simplify the route design.
+if a route has more than one result (excluded error results). the route branching feature can used to simplify the route design.
-to create a route branch, mwm first parameter should be a string
+to create a route branch, mwm first parameter must be a string

 ```javascript
 mwm(